Drumlin Farm Community Preschool

 Give your child a fun, unique, and adventurous learning experience that will last a lifetime.
 At Mass Audubon's Drumlin Farm Community Preschool, children learn through hands-on nature-based experiences that address the developmental needs of children ages 3 to 5 as they explore the varied habitats at the sanctuary.

 All families who have children enrolled are required to have a current Mass Audubon family membership or higher by the start of the school year in September.

 2023-2024 School Year

-We are fully enrolled for the 2023-2024 school year.
-To put your child’s name on the waitlist, you must complete the online enrollment application.
+We have limited spaces available in our 3-day program for the 2023-2024 school year.
+To start the enrollment process, please complete the online enrollment application.

 2024-2025 School Year

 Online enrollment for 2024-2025 will be announced soon.
 Fill out the Interest Form to get alerted when enrollment opens.

 Please note: the entry age for enrolling in our 2024-2025 school year (September 2024-early June 2025) is 3 years old by September 1, 2024.

 Virtual Open House & Info Nights

 We invite you to join us from the comfort of your own home for an evening focused on learning more about our school program.
 Our evening together will include a presentation and opportunities to hear from our faculty, see our program in action through photos and videos (including video tours of our indoor and outdoor classroom spaces), and understand more about our philosophy and overall daily schedule.
 We will conclude our time with a question-and-answer session.
 Meeting link will be sent to all families who RSVP for these virtual events.